Baked chicken tenders with honey and cayenne

 - Bake: Bake at 400 F until the chicken tenders are golden and cooked through, about 20 minutes.

-First of all, I do something unique when breading the chicken: I use honey as the adhesive to bind panko bread crumbs to the raw chicken breast tenders.
-The traditional or typical way of breading chicken is (1) coating the chicken with flour, (2) dipping in an egg/milk mixture, and (3) coating in bread crumbs (similar to what I did to make these crispy eggplant parmesan planks).
-I didn’t want to bother with flour or eggs so I used one of my flavor ingredients, honey, to replace them.
-After coating each chicken tender with honey, it is easy to roll in panko bread crumbs and have them easily stick to the chicken.
+This recipe is a bit unusual because I use honey as the adhesive to bind panko bread crumbs to the raw chicken breast tenders, whereas the traditional way is to use an egg or milk based mixture.
+After coating each chicken tender with honey, it’s easy to roll in panko bread crumbs and have them easily stick to the chicken.
 As for the panko bread crumbs, I combined them with cayenne powder prior to breading to add some spiciness to the chicken tenders.
+These spicy-sweet chicken tenders are flavorful enough to enjoy by themselves, or you can eat them with a dip like ranch or barbecue sauce.